Amid more State Police controversy, Baker, lawmakers point fingers at each other - The Boston Globe

 Governor Charlie Baker clashed with legislators on Tuesday over the best way to reform the Massachusetts State Police on the heels of revelations that dozens of troopers remain on the force despite past illegal conduct.

-“When you see bad actors [on the force at State Police] that are continually allowed to hold the badge, that needs to be dealt with by management and the administration.” said Senator Paul Feeney, vice chair of the public safety committee.
-“The buck stops at the top of the administration and that’s with the Governor’s office.”
+“When you see bad actors that are continually allowed to hold the badge, that needs to be dealt with by management and the administration.” said Senator Paul Feeney, vice chair of the public safety committee.
+“The buck stops at the top of the administration and that’s with the governor’s office.”

-The back-and-forth comes in response to a Globe report about troopers who have escaped termination despite crimes or serious misconduct, including one trooper who traveled and partied in Las Vegas with people tied to organized crime.

 Advertisement